cormullion/Karnak.jl/docs/src/syntax.md

 end 600 300
 ```

-To control the appearance of the graph, you supply values to the keyword arguments.
-Most keyword arguments
+To control the appearance of the graph, you supply values to
+the keyword arguments.
+Most keyword arguments accepts
-accepts vectors, ranges, and scalar values, and a few accept
+vectors, ranges, and scalar values, and somme accept
 functions as well.

 Here's a contrived (and consequently hideously ugly)